Rizogalo is the classic Greek rice pudding, made with a few simple ingredients for maximum flavour and creaminess.

 - ground cinnamon

 - Rinse your rice quickly.
 Bring water to a boil in a medium sized saucepan, then add rice.
 Return to a boil and then reduce heat to medium low.
 Stir occasionally.

 - Cook for 15 minutes.

 - Add milk and sugar to pot.
 Adjust heat so that mixture is at a low boil.
 Stir constantly to ensure that the rice does not stick to the bottom of the pot.

 - Continue cooking; after 10 minutes, check the rice for doneness.
 It should be soft and not firm to the bite.
-Once the rice has achieved this state, remove it from the heat and let it sit, in the pot, for 5 minutes.
+Once the rice has achieved this state, remove it from the heat and let it sit, in the pot, for 5-10 minutes, this will help thicken it up.
 When the 5-10 minutes have passed, stir thoroughly and then ladle the rizogalo into individual serving bowls.
 Let cool.